philkazan/hangman/README.md

 I also added this.

-This change will cause conflicts.
+This is a fine change.